br3ndonland/inboard/README.md

 # RUN command already included in base image
 ```

 Organizing the _Dockerfile_ this way helps [leverage the Docker build cache](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache).
-Files and commands that change more frequently are moved farther down in the _Dockerfile_.
-Next time the image is built, Docker will skip any layers that don't change, speeding up builds.
+Files and commands that change most frequently are added last to the _Dockerfile_.
+Next time the image is built, Docker will skip any layers that didn't change, speeding up builds.

 For a standard `pip` install: